workshopdemos/doggos-gse/README.md

 **Note: Make sure, that you have a [Git](https://git-scm.com/downloads) installed.**

 - Once you have the repository cloned to your system, please, execute the [VSCode task](#how-to-execute-vscode-tasks) `DOGGOS: install` in it.
 It is required to get the local project dependencies to be fetched.
 It may take 1-2 minutes to complete, so please, be patient :)

+**Note: The project installation requires XCode to be installed on the MacOs as an additional prerequisite.**

+### How to execute VSCode tasks

+- Issue the CTRL+SHIFT+P/CMD+SHIFT+P to open a VSCode Command Palette.
+- Choose the `Tasks: Run task` option from the list.
+- Use the tasks starting with the `DOGGOS` prefix.

 ### Repository structure